opengisch/QField-docs/documentation/how-to/digitize.en.md

 To execute merging within QField, ensure the following conditions:

 1. **Editable Vector Layer:**
-   - The target layer must an editable layer.
+   - The target layer must be an editable layer.

 2. **Multi-Type Geometry:**
    - Ensure that the geometry type of the layer is multi-type.